 Back in the Netherlands I worshipped in St Mary’s, the Anglican Chapel on the Weldam Estate.
-It was there I started to train as a reader.
-Not long in I realised that my calling was as a priest.
+It was there I started training to become a reader.
+Not long in though I realised that my calling was to the priesthood.
 In 2002 I returned to England for my training at Ripon College Cuddesdon and was ordained in St Edmundsbury Cathedral in 2004.
 After a fantastic curacy in East Bergholt and Brantham, I was licensed to the benefice on 4th December 2007.

-I love life on the peninsula with its welcoming and friendly people and am pleased to say that Lotje, my dog, loves the rectory garden as well as the walks around here.
-The garden is an abundant source of pleasure and relaxation and of very tasty potatoes, rhubarb and loads of different vegs.
+I love life on the peninsula with its welcoming and friendly people.
+The rectory garden is an abundant source of pleasure and relaxation and of very tasty potatoes, rhubarb and loads of different vegs.
+My dog Pippi is keen to remind any passers by that the garden is really hers!
 For the last couple of years I have enjoyed sewing my own shirts, combining the useful with the pleasurable.

 The Revd Tim Crosbie – Assistant Priest.

 A “war time” baby born in Holbrook, although having lived in various locations overseas and in the UK, returned to the peninsula in my latter years.
 Widowed with three children and four grand children.
 Qualified as an accountant (ACMA) and worked for companies in the industrial, commercial and charity sectors both as employed and self-employed.
 Came to ministry later in life as a ‘Self-Supporting Minister.
 Discernment was through others before recognizing any calling within myself.
 Ordained in the year 2000 though now retired, I have been granted the bishop’s permission to officiate.